gsmainclusivetechlab/mmapi-nodejs-sdk/README.md

 ## Samples

-You can test interactions before integration by by trying out different samples.
+To test interactions before integration by by trying out different samples, clone this repository and run the following command:

-Note: Clone this repository and update the samples/test_harness.js with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.
+Note: Update the samples/test_harness.js with your sandbox client credentials or pass your client credentials as environment variable while executing the samples.

 **To run all usecase scenarios for a usecase (merchantpay, disbursements, etc)**